nwolverson/atom-ide-purescript/README.md

 ## Autocomplete

 1. Start `psc-ide-server` in your project directory
-2. Configure `psc-ide` path for the package
+1. Configure `psc-ide` path for the package
+1. Actually build your project
-3. Load the modules you want to use as completion sources: `echo "load Prelude" | psc-ide`
+1. Load the modules you want to use as completion sources: `echo "load Prelude" | psc-ide`
-4. Edit a `.purs` file and you should see completion.
+1. Edit a `.purs` file and you should see completion.

 ## Build